tddrover/NetworkMonitor/README.md

 Unload the Kernel Module
--Use "sudo rmmod NetworkMonitor" to remove the NetworkMonitor module from the kernel
+- Use "sudo rmmod NetworkMonitor" to remove the NetworkMonitor module from the kernel

 Important Notes